You may wish to see an introductory page to this section first.

 The walls were built with materials taken from the abandoned part of the town, similar to what occurred at Burdigala (Bordeaux) and at Narbo Martius (Narbonne).
-Parts of the walls were dismantled to favour the modern development of Périgueux and altars, tombs and architectural elements were found.
+Roman altars, tombs and architectural elements were found when parts of the walls were dismantled to favour the modern development of Périgueux.

 Hotel de Lestrade de Conti which incorporates Roman walls and towers, similar to Chateau Barrière

 The Roman walls were incorporated into fortified houses of local feudal lords and the amphitheatre became a castle of the Counts of Périgord, the historical region surrounding the town.
 This process has saved several sections of the walls.
 Their view was made more evocative by the large trench which was dug for the passage of a railway line in the 1860s.

 Musée d'Art et d'Archéologie du Périgord: Roman materials from Périgord